Eastman memos: Disciplinary action

 In October 2021, serious complaints that could lead to disbarment were officially submitted against Eastman and related attorney Jeffrey Clark regarding their conduct in attempting to overturn the 2020 election.
 In March 2022, the State Bar of California confirmed that it had been investigating Eastman since September 2021.
 Also in March 2022, Reuters reported that two U.S. Justice Department officials, Jeffrey A. Rosen and Richard Donoghue, had cooperated with the D.C.
 Bar's Office of Disciplinary Counsel in its investigation of Jeffrey Clark's possible misconduct in his alleged efforts to help Trump overturn the results of the 2020 election.
+Eastman's District of Columbia law license was suspended in May 2024.
+In April 2026, Eastman was disbarred by the Supreme Court of California.

 Electoral Count Reform of 2022

-In December 2022 president Biden signed into law the Electoral Count Reform and Presidential Transition Improvement Act of 2022, which clarified that the Vice President's role in the counting of the electoral votes is "solely ministerial," with no power to "determine, accept, reject, or otherwise adjudicate or resolve disputes over the proper list of electors, the validity of electors, or the votes of electors".
+In December 2022 president Biden signed into law the Electoral Count Reform and Presidential Transition Improvement Act of 2022, which explicitly clarified that the President of the Senate's role in the counting of the electoral votes is "solely ministerial," with no power to "determine, accept, reject, or otherwise adjudicate or resolve disputes over the proper list of electors, the validity of electors, or the votes of electors".
 Also, the bill states that any objection made by a senator or representative during the counting of the electoral votes must be made in writing and signed by at least one-fifth of the Senators and one-fifth of the Members of the House of Representatives.
 Previously, an objection required the signatures of only one member of each chamber.